0xPolygon/polygon-docs/docs/tools/matic-js/get-started.md

 The `@matic.js` is a javascript library which helps in interacting with the various components of Matic Network.

-In this Get Started tutorial - we will learn about how we can setup and interact with the POS bridge.
+In this get started document we will learn about how we can setup and interact with the POS bridge.

 In case you face any issues or have any queries, feel free to raise a [ticket](https://support.polygon.technology/support/tickets/new) to our Support Team or reach out to us on [Discord](https://discord.gg/32j4qNDn).